PrateekTh/data-3D/README_v1.1.md

 ## Tasks & Features

+### Refactoring layout computation

+We need more threads!
-- Refactoring layout computation
+- Add workers for layout computation and to update the instanced matrix
-    - Convert utility functions to be heavily async
-    - Adding loader graphics
+- Adding loader graphics, for the duration of running web workers

-- Adding support for more file input types
+### Adding support for more file input types
+- CSV (Already exists)
+- Excel
+- JSON

-- Improving User controllers based on feedback
+### Improving User controllers based on feedback
 - Refactoring to an editor like interface

-- Adding Camera Snapping controls
+### Adding Camera Snapping controls

-- 3D Helper Graphics
+### 3D Helper Graphics
 - Labelling of Axis based on Fields selected
+- Helper pointer on current point

-- Interaction with datapoints
+### Interaction with datapoints
 - Current datapoint properties

-    - Helper pointer on current point
+### Shaders
 - (Maybe) Custom Shaders & choice options for shaders